 For many years Fuengirola has been a very popular destination for North European holidaymakers and expat residents alike.
 Over these same years it has also tried to tidy up its rather tacky “Kiss me Quick” image that it shared with places like Benidorm and Palma Nova/Magaluf.
 In the last 20 years the population has doubled to over 65,000 and of all these resorts, I would contend that Fuengirola has perhaps succeeded the best.
-The mayoress, Esperanza Oña Sevilla, has been in power for an impressive 20 years and whilst not always popular she has ensured that Fuengirola is now a resort worthy of visiting and equally a great place to live.
+During that time the mayoress, Esperanza Oña Sevilla, was in power for an impressive 20 years and whilst not always popular she ensured that Fuengirola became a resort worthy of visiting and equally a great place to live.
 It has excellent shopping, a lovely promenade, a popular marina, many attractions and great communications – including a direct train to the airport and Málaga City

 The town council has an excellent English-language website and the local foreign-language papers now all have online editions where you can keep up with all the news www.surinenglish.com (The Sur in English), www.costadelsolnews.es (Costa Del Sol News) and www.thenewsonline.es (The News) in English.
 There is www.spaniaposten.com in Norwegian, www.sydkusten.es in Swedish and www.costaanachrichten.com in German.
 The Finns have their excellent www.uusifuengirola.fi www.20minutos.es is in easy-to-understand Spanish.
 Further details of local media: www.thisisspain.info/help-advice/the-media